ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Jupyter Notebooks**
 A computational environment that allows users to create and share documents containing code, equations, visualizations, and explanatory text.
 See "Python notebooks".

+**Key-Value Store**
+A type of NoSQL database where data is stored as key-value pairs, with the key serving as a unique identifier and the value containing data, which can be simple or complex.

 **Map Process**
 The initial step in Hadoop's MapReduce programming model, where data is processed in parallel on individual cluster nodes, often used for data transformation tasks.